ed-kung/CSUN-Econ-433/labs/lab01/README.md

 8. Go back to the variable selection screen.
 In the `PERSON` dropdown menu, click `TECHNICAL`, then click on `PERNUM` and read the description. `PERNUM` is a unique number for each person within a single household.

+    ---
-		**Unique Identifiers** - A dataset contains rows and columns.
+	>**Unique Identifiers** - A dataset contains rows and columns.
 Each row represents a record and each column (a.k.a. variable) contains information about that record.
 In data analytics, it is always important to know which variables uniquely identify a record in your dataset, because if you have duplicate records with the same unique identifiers then you know you have an error in the data.
+	>

-		In data science, the columns that contain the unique identifiers are called the **primary keys**.
+	>In data science, the columns that contain the unique identifiers are called the **primary keys**.
+	>

-		In the IPUMS data, the primary keys are `SERIAL` and `PERNUM`. `SERIAL` and `PERNUM` together uniquely identify a record.
+	>In the IPUMS data, the primary keys are `SERIAL` and `PERNUM`. `SERIAL` and `PERNUM` together uniquely identify a record.
 If we find records with duplicate values of `SERIAL` and `PERNUM`, we'll know we did something wrong.

+	---

 9. Go back and read the description for `PERWT`, which is in `PERSON` -> `TECHNICAL`. `PERWT` is the sampling weight.